 Winning Your Trades

 Trades are another in-season way to repair a flawed team.
 Most of the time even the best team will have a glaring weakness or be thin at a certain position.
 If there is not a player on waivers that can rectify this, it may be time to consider a trade.
 Trading is a complicated art, but in general you should consider your own need and the need of a potential trade partner.
-If you are trying to trade Andrew Luck to a team that owns Cam Newton, they will probably not be very interested in making a deal.
+If you are trying to trade Trevor Lawrence to a team that owns Jalen Hurts, they will probably not be very interested in making a deal.
 On the other hand, if you have wide receivers to spare and a team in your league is struggling to string together pass catchers in their lineup you may have some leverage.
 Trading tends to boil down to supply and demand at its core.

 In a nutshell, that is the way to win your fantasy football league.
 It starts in the preseason and goes on all the way to the end of the regular season.
 There is no magic formula, but if you prepare, execute your strategy and remain vigilant for opportunities then you should be in the mix come playoff time.